SabianRobi/FrontendWebProg-assignment/README.md

 [ ] MySurveys is only showing 10 surveys
 [ ] Survey component gives a warning
 [ ] Make EditedSurvey state into redux
-[ ] errorMessage/suceesMessage to use redux
+[X] errorMessage/suceesMessage to use redux
+[X] Fill database with surveys and answers

 # NOW: